 We strive to keep our costs as low as possible and carry out a rent consultation process annually in conjunction with tenants.
-Last year various options were looked at and discussed with tenants and options were developed which were then subject of the consultation exercise.
+Last year various options were looked at and discussed with tenants and options were developed which all tenants were able to vote.
 Tenants supported a below inflation rent rise of 1.5%, which was then recommended and agreed by the Council.
 This was one of the lowest rent increases in Scotland.

-We have a Joint Rent Group comprising tenants, Council officers and the Convener of the Housing and Communities Committee, who are heavily involved in the rent setting process, compliance with the guidance in relation to the Housing Revenue Account (HRA) and their focus is ensuring Housing and Homelessness Services provide best value for current and future tenants.
+We have a Joint Rent Group made up of tenants, Council officers and the Convener of the Housing and Communities Committee, who are heavily involved in the rent setting process, compliance with the guidance in relation to the Housing Revenue Account (HRA) and their focus is ensuring Housing and Homelessness Services provide best value for current and future tenants.